Updated

 A hearing officer may decide the following after a hearing:

-- the motorist gets placed on negligent operator probation.
-This means he has to remain violation- and accident-free or suspension goes into place.
+- you get placed on negligent operator probation.
+This means you have to remain violation- and accident-free, or the suspension goes into place.

-- the driver gets a suspension but is granted a restricted license.9
+- you get a suspension but are granted a restricted license.9

 5. What happens after a negligent operator hearing?